nyuhpc/Datasets/README.md

 # Datasets
-HPC cluster has some datasets shared for public.
+HPC cluster has some datasets shared with public.
 This repository contains code used to convert data between formats.
 Also this repository contains benchmarks